 Flame over Circle

-The flame over circle pictogram is used to label all oxidizers.
+The flame over circle pictogram is used to label all oxidizers — liquid, solid, or gas — indicating an explosion hazard.
 It is important not to confuse this one with the simple flame pictogram mentioned above.
+Here, the "O" represents oxygen and the flame indicates an explosion or fire hazard if not stored or handled properly.

 Skull and Crossbones

-The traditional skull and crossbones symbol is used to identify chemicals that are acutely toxic, including those that can be fatal.
+The traditional skull and crossbones symbol is used to identify chemicals that are acutely toxic, indicating exposure to the hazardous chemical can cause death or poisoning.

 - Are GHS pictograms and hazard labels the same?